KEWANEE - William Alvin Taylor, 75, of Kewanee, passed away at 4:37 p.m., Tuesday, February 4, 2020 with his family beside him in Naperville, IL.

 Bill was a successful athlete throughout high school and college as a wrestler and football player.
 He was honored when inducted into the Hall of Fame at Monmouth College for his wrestling and football achievements.
 After college, he chose a career as a high school Biology teacher at Kewanee Community Schools as well as a coach for the wrestling and football programs, eventually receiving the honor of induction into Kewanee High School’s Hall of Fame as a coach.
 He excelled most in the areas of impacting the youth of our community and helping to develop students into successful adults.
 He demanded high expectations and instilled a work ethic that he would mirror, as well as, an unwavering commitment both in the classroom and on the field.
 These traits were clearly evident in his parenting style as well but did not overshadow his unconditional love and support or his ability to be silly and fun.
 As a grandfather to 14 wonderful grandkids his unique “grandpa language” is at the top of the favorite memories list.
 Bill absolutely adored golden retrievers, cigars and was an avid reader of Bill Bryson books and Discovery magazines.
 He also enjoyed being involved with church committees, organizing local fundraising and volunteering for humanitarian efforts.
 Despite a lengthy battle with Alzheimer’s disease, Bill most cherished his time and love of his family with his wife, children and grandchildren.

-To send flowers to William A. "Bill" Taylor's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of William A. "Bill" Taylor, please visit our floral store.